Skip to content

 Active

-• Train and validate the species classification model on the ESP32-CAM
+• Train and validate the species detection model on the ESP32-P4

 • Build and test the servo door latch mechanism